Kendall Jenner and Jacob Elordi Spotted on Intimate Beach Date in Hawaii

 Kendall Jenner & Jacob Elordi Get Cozy on Hawaiian Coast Amid Dating Buzz

-Kendall Jenner and Jacob Elordi enjoyed what looked like a very private beach hang in Hawaii over the weekend, according to a photo obtained by TMZ.
+Kendall Jenner and Jacob Elordi enjoyed what looked like a very private beach hang in Hawaii last weekend, according to a photo obtained by TMZ.

 In the snap, Kendall is seen lounging in a bikini while holding what appears to be a bottle of rosé ... as she sits beside Jacob Elordi on the sand.
 Jacob kept things casual in blue shorts and a green baseball cap, with the two appearing completely focused on each other.